DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2024.md

 For the ones of you that never saw the Riemann surface of multi-valued functions, I really advise you to watch this [short video series](https://www.youtube.com/playlist?list=PLiaHhY2iBX9g6KIvZ_703G3KJXapKkNaF) on complex functions which I find really instructive.

-## Lectures 9: Residue Theorem, Cauchy Principal Value, Order k poles and their residues, Integrals with branch cuts (29-?/04/24)
+## Lectures 9-11: Residue Theorem, Cauchy Principal Value, Order k poles and their residues, Integrals with branch cuts

+### 29/04/24

 You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione4.pdf).
 Also, if you want you can check out this very interesting [youtube video](https://youtu.be/5RHSS-zMaAQ?si=QXOZS3OBUWbR5zsT) which explains in a very simple fashion the very deep connection between complex analysis and algebraic geometry.
 This topic is a very relevant one in theoretical physics, in particular for the analysis of [certain theories of particles](https://en.wikipedia.org/wiki/Supersymmetry) where exact solutions are known thanks to [Seiber-Witten theory](https://en.wikipedia.org/wiki/Seiberg%E2%80%93Witten_theory).
 Their work paved the ground to a deeper understanding of [electro-magnetic duality](https://en.wikipedia.org/wiki/Montonen%E2%80%93Olive_duality).

-## Lectures 10: Residue Theorem, Cauchy Principal Value, Order k poles and their residues, Integrals with branch cuts (Andrea - 06/05/24)
+### Andrea - 06/05/24

 You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione6.pdf).
 Andrea is going to do these exercises on next monday.

+### 09/05/24

+You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione4.pdf).
+Some of you had problems with the contribution from the poles in the first exercise.
+The function we needed to compute was

+$$ \int_0^\infty \frac{\sqrt{x}}{x^2-16}\mathrm{d}x $$

+The contour integral we choose had two semicircular paths around the pole at $z=4$ and we found the value of the integral, in the limit of $r\rightarrow 0$ with the residue at the pole.
+This might seem confusing since the residue theorem is valid for closed paths containing some poles, while these two were not closed.
+The result in fact is a consequence of the [*small circle* lemma](https://it.wikipedia.org/wiki/Lemma_del_cerchio_piccolo) (The second lemma in the Wikipedia page), i.e. is a consequence of the behaviour of the function near the pole when we take the contour to be small.
+I'm sorry if I wasn't clear that it has "nothing" (sort of) to do with the residue theorem.